tapasvipandya/Gpt3-React-Page/README.md

 Overview

-A fully responsive static react home page for a application like GPT3.
+A fully responsive static react landing page for a application like GPT3.
 Built using

 1. HTML5
 2. CSS3 (BEM Convention , Media Queries)